axonivy-market/openai-connector/openai-assistant-product/README.md

 Axon Ivy's ChatGPT Code Assistant is an integration of the OpenAI API into the Axon Ivy Designer.
 The assistant provides a context menu that allows you to use AI to explain, fix or add code.

 This connector:
-- Based on the OpenAI API platform platform.openai.com.
+- is based on the OpenAI API platform platform.openai.com.
-- Extends your existing Axon Ivy Designer IDE.
+- extends your existing Axon Ivy Designer IDE.
-- Requires an API key from the OpenAI API.
+- requires an API key from the OpenAI API.
-- Supports you in the development of business processes by
+- supports you in the development of business processes by
-    - Explaining code snippets,
+    - explaining code snippets,
     - correcting erroneous code,
     - inserting new instructions,
     - answering questions about your code